KPFZIPOH/voicecap/README.md

 **Author**: KPFZIPOH
 **Description**: A Python script to record audio from a microphone, save it as a WAV file, and convert it to MP3 format.
 The script supports customizable recording durations, command-line arguments, and graceful termination handling.

 Note: This project is intended for educational purposes only.
-Unauthorized use of keyloggers to capture keystrokes without consent is illegal and unethical.
+Unauthorized use of voicecap to capture mic/voice of remote computer without consent is illegal and unethical.
 Ensure you have explicit permission from all parties involved before using this software.

 ## Features
 - Record audio for a specified duration (default: 60 minutes).